-Christmas gnomes are big, but they’re also popping up in all kinds of seasons.
+Christmas gnomes and gnome Christmas ornaments are also big, but these designs are not limited to holiday gnomes.
+They’re popping up in all kinds of seasons.

-So when Oriental Trading asked me to make a spring craft with their supplies I jumped at the chance to try my hand at making a cute gnome, or 3.
+So when Oriental Trading asked me to make a spring craft with their supplies I jumped at the chance to try my hand at making some cute gnomes.

-There are lots of different ways to make a gnome and a lot of instructions on how to make a gnome use socks.
-But I wanted an easy no-sew gnome so I chose a sturdy cardboard cone that would serve as both the hat and the body.
+There are lots of different ways to make a gnome.
+I especially saw a ton of instructions on how to make sock gnomes.
+But I wanted an easy no-sew gnome so I chose a sturdy cardboard cone that would serve as both the hat and the gnome body.

 DIY no-sew gnome materials:

-- Felt in 2 colors, one for the body and one for the hat
+- Cardboard cone for the gnome’s body and hat

 - A cotton ball